|

 23. distinction

-a discrimination between things as different and distinct
+a discrimination between things as different

 Just as the distinction between folk and aristocracy cannot be transferred from medieval Europe to tribal Africa or classical Greece without risk of distortion, so the importing of a distinction between myth and folktale on the later European model is extremely problematic.